Technology is not without its downside. Internet -- that great lowest common denominator of human

 And that is pretty much the origin of grumpy Grandpa's gearhead gripes -- the

-opinings of those self-same new generation Internet scourges who make the
+opinings of those self-same new generation Internet scourges, sometimes

 online experience so much like an old style Wild West verbal brawl.
 My personal pet peeves, related to photography, are listed below